 Unibead Pool Liners

-A J-hook liner has a special attachment at the top of the pool liner (similar to built-in coping strips) that hangs directly on the top of the pool wall.
-Since it is custom cut for the height of the pool wall as well and the length and the width, a J-hook liner is easier to install than an overlap liner.
-There also will not be any overlapped vinyl showing on the outside of the pool like there is with overlap liners.
-Unibead liners simply clip to the top of the pool wall (using the integrated J-hook bead at the top) allowing you to have a printed design with a straight border at the water line giving a more professional appearance.
+A J-Hook Liner has a special attachment at the top of the pool liner (similar to built-in coping strips) that hangs directly on the top of the pool wall.
+Moreover, there will not be any overlapped vinyl showing on the outside of the pool like there is with overlap liners.
+Unibead Liners simply clip to the top of the pool wall (using the integrated j-hook bead at the top) allowing you to have a printed design with a straight border at the waterline giving a more professional appearance.

 If you are purchasing an above ground pool from www.ThePoolFactory.com and wish to install a Unibead liner using the beaded style, you will need to purchase the bead receiver separately.
-All pool models, except for the Intrepid, do not come with the needed bead receiver.
+All pool models do not come with bead receiver (except for the Intrepid).